Make the most of your phone plan with an Unlimited 55+ plan from T-Mobile.

 While ranges increase, battery life does as well.
 Bluetooth 5.0 further optimized its energy usage, allowing for smaller and more discreet medical devices that can last for days or weeks.

 Bluetooth 5.0 has been out since the end of 2016.
-Adoption of it has been slow, but should be utilized in medical alert systems frequently very soon.
+Adoption has been slow but should be utilized in medical alert systems frequently very soon.
 For the time being though, Bluetooth 4.0 – 4.2 are the most utilized versions.
 These still have great capabilities, with ranges up to 200 feet and excellent battery life.
 When shopping for a medical alert system with Bluetooth, you will want to check which Bluetooth version is being used by your medical alert device.

 Final Thoughts

-All in all, Bluetooth enabled medical alert systems can be a perfect fit for those who are often with their smartphone, or don't leave their home alone often.
+All in all, Bluetooth-enabled medical alert systems can be a perfect fit for those who are often with their smartphone or don’t leave their home alone often.
 As medical alert systems adopt the latest Bluetooth iterations, Bluetooth devices will be more reliable and liberating.

-Written By
+Written By:

 Jeff Hoyt